Models of Jacobians of curves: Introduction

 \subsection{N\'eron models}

-Let $X \rightarrow S$ be a curve, smooth over a dense open subset $U \subset S$.
+Let $X \rightarrow S$ be a prestable curve\footnote{This means that $X/S$ is proper, flat, finitely presented, and the geometric fibers are reduced and connected of pure dimension 1 and with at worst ordinary double point singularities; for example, a stable curve. } over a scheme $S$, smooth over a schematically dense open subscheme $U \subset S$.
 The Jacobian $\Pic^0_{X_U}$ is then an abelian scheme over $U$ which (in general) admits no extension to an abelian scheme over all of $S$.
 N\'eron suggested that one should look instead for a \emph{N\'eron model} of $\Pic^0_{X_U}$; a smooth algebraic space $N$ over $S$, such that $N \times_S U = \Pic^0_{X_U}$, satisfying the \emph{N\'eron mapping property:}

-\emph{for any smooth map $T \rightarrow S$ of schemes, the natural restriction map $N(T) \to \Pic^0(T\times_S U)$ is a bijection.\footnote{The classical definition over Dedekind schemes and in \cite{Holmes2014Neron-models-an} requires Neron model to be separated.
-When the base is a Dedekind scheme and the generic fibre is a group scheme this is automatic by \cite[Theorem 7.1.1]{Bosch1990Neron-models}}.}
+\emph{for any smooth map $T \rightarrow S$ of schemes, the natural restriction map $N(T) \to \Pic^0(T\times_S U)$ is a bijection.\footnote{The classical definition over Dedekind schemes and in \cite{Holmes2014Neron-models-an} requires N\'eron models to be separated.
+When the base is a Dedekind scheme and the generic fiber is a group scheme this is automatic by \cite[Theorem 7.1.1]{Bosch1990Neron-models}}.}

 N\'eron models are unique when they exist, and inherit a group structure extending that of the Jacobian.
 When $S$ is Dedekind the existence of a N\'eron model was proven by N\'eron and Raynaud \cite{Neron1964Modeles-minimau}, \cite{Raynaud1966Modeles-de-Nero}; in this case, a N\'eron model is automatically separated and quasi-compact.